Deck Permit Requirements in Los Angeles, CA

 If you live in an HOA community: many HOAs restrict deck materials, colors, size, and placement.
 Review your CC&Rs and submit an architectural review request before applying for a building permit.
 HOA approval can take 1–6 weeks.

-Estimated Project Timeline in Los Angeles
+Estimated Project Timeline

-Timeline is based on Los Angeles's typical About 3 weeks permit processing time.
+Timeline is based on the typical about 3 weeks permit processing time.
 Actual timelines vary by project complexity, completeness of application, and current department workload.

-Answer a few quick questions to get a personalized answer for your exact project.
+Answer a few quick questions for a personalized answer about your specific project.

-Check Now — Free →Building Department Contact
+Check Now, Free →Building Department Contact

 Frequently Asked Questions

 It depends on the specifics of your project.
-Some smaller Deck / Patio projects may be exempt from permit requirements, while larger ones typically require a permit.
+Some smaller Deck projects may be exempt from permit requirements, while larger ones typically require a permit.
 Use our free lookup tool to check your specific situation.

-Working without a required permit in Los Angeles can result in fines, stop-work orders, being required to remove completed work, and complications when selling your home.
+Working without a required permit can result in fines, stop-work orders, being required to remove completed work, and complications when selling your home.
 It's always best to check first.

 If you live in an HOA community, you may need architectural review approval in addition to a building permit.
-HOA rules and city building codes are separate — you may need to satisfy both.
+HOA rules and city building codes are separate, you may need to satisfy both.
 Review your CC&Rs and submit to your HOA's architectural review committee before starting work.

-Learn More About Deck / Patio Permits
+Learn More About Deck Permits

 Read our complete guide covering permit requirements, costs, common exemptions, and the application process.

-Read Deck / Patio Guide →
+Read Deck Guide →